Adair County Courthouse (Missouri)

-Adair County Courthouse is a historic courthouse located at Kirksville, Adair County, Missouri.
+Adair County Courthouse is a historic courthouse located at Kirksville, Missouri, United States.
 It was built in 1898, and is a three-story, Richardsonian Romanesque style rectangular building.
 It is constructed of rusticated stone, and has a medium composition hipped roof.
 It has four gables, four hipped dormers, and features four corner pavilions with pyramidal roofs.
 It features large Roman entrance arches supported by pairs of short, thick colonnettes of polished granite.

 It was listed on the National Register of Historic Places in 1978.